rbleattler/mdop-docs/mdop/app-v/appv-performance-guidance.md

 Learn how to configure App-V for optimal performance, optimize virtual app packages, and provide a better user experience with RDS and VDI.

 Implementing multiple methods can help you improve the end-user experience.
-However, your environment may not support all methods.
+However, your environment might not support all methods.

 You should read and understand the following information before reading this document.